The Legend of Zelda: Rebel Assassin

 Link watched with narrowed eyes as the newcomer, a Hylian, scanned the room, shrugging off the smiles and welcomes of the serving girls.
 His hair was long and grey, and he wore a thick coat to keep himself warm.
 Finally, his sparkling eyes came to rest on Link's table and he made his way in with a grim smile.
 Despite not really wanting to, Link smiled in response.

 Old Man Marcaster slid into the seat opposite.
-He'd been pestering Link for over one whole summer now, and the young assassin had finally given in and accepted him as a part of his life, like a stubborn rash or a permanent scar.
+He'd somehow entwined himself into Link and his sister's life, so much so that Link had grown to accept him.
+Well, like you'd accept a stubborn rash or a permanent scar.
 A serving girl approached the elderly man, but he scared her away with a pointed stare.

 Link leaned back, one arm draped across the back of the chair in an attempt to be casual.
 Out of the corner of his eye, he saw Rivero and Jonah look at him with amused expressions.